-DCPGS with the graph clustering approaches discussed in Section 2.1.1, in order to demonstrate the suitability of the densitybased clustering model for this application.
-Second, we compare with two extreme versions of DCPGS: PureSocialDistance applies density-based clustering by using the social distance $D_S(p_i, p_j)$ only, while DBSCAN uses only the Euclidean distance $E(p_i, p_j)$ .
+This section analyzes the quality of the geo-social clusters and the temporal-geo-social clusters discovered by our proposed framework.
+Firstly, we compare with two extreme versions of DCPGS: PureSocialDistance applies density-based clustering by using the social distance $D_S(p_i, p_i)$ only, while DBSCAN uses only the Euclidean distance $E(p_i, p_j)$ .
 This comparison shows the appropriateness of using both social and spatial distances in clustering.
-In the implementation of Pure-SocialDistance, we do not put place pairs with spatial distance more than 1000m in the same cluster; otherwise this method becomes too expensive.
-Finally, we assess the suitability of our social distance measure (Section 2.2) by evaluating versions of DCPGS, which use the alternative social distance definitions discussed in Section 2.2.1.
-All tested methods were implemented in C++ and the experiments were performed on a 3.4 GHz quad-core machine running Ubuntu 12.04 with 16 GBytes memory.
+In the implementation of PureSocialDistance, we do not put place pairs with spatial distance more than 1000 meters in the same cluster; otherwise this method becomes too expensive.
+Secondly, we compare DCPGS with the graph clustering and SNN-based approaches discussed in Section 2.1.1, in order to demonstrate the suitability of the density-based clustering model for this application.
+Thirdly, we assess the suitability of our social distance measure (Section 2.2) by evaluating versions of DCPGS, which use the alternative social distance definitions discussed in Section 2.2.1.
+Finally, we analyze the temporal effects on the geo-social clusters found by DCPGS.
+All tested methods were implemented in C++ and the experiments were performed on a 3.4 GHz quadcore machine running Ubuntu 12.04 with 16 GBytes memory.

 Default Parameter Settings.
 The density requirement of the clustering is determined by parameters MinPts and $\epsilon$ (or DBSCAN's eps).
 We set MinPts = 5 for all approaches; various density settings can be achieved by just tuning $\epsilon$ (or DBSCAN's eps).
-For instance, a large MinPts has similar effect as a small $\epsilon$ (or DB-SCAN's eps).
+For instance, a large MinPts has similar effect as a small $\epsilon$ (or DBSCAN's eps).
 By default, parameter $\omega$ in the geo-social distance is set to 0.5 to equally weigh the social and spatial distances.
-By default, parameter $\tau$ is set to 0.7, and maxD is set to 100m for dataset Gowalla and 120m for dataset Brightkite.
+By default, parameter $\tau$ is set to 0.7, and maxD is set to 100 meters for dataset Gowalla and 120 meters for dataset Brightkite.
+In the rest of the paper, the length values of the spatial distance are in the unit of meter, and thus we omit "meter" when context is clear.

-4.1 Visualization-based Analysis
+3.1 Visualization-based Analysis

-We first visualize and compare the clusters found by DCPGS and alternative approaches in the area of Manhattan, on the Gowalla dataset.
-Figures 3(a)-(c) show the clusters by DCPGS, DBSCAN (which disregards the social network behind the places) and Pure-SocialDistance (which disregards the spatial information).
+We first visualize and compare the clusters found by DCPGS and alternative approaches in the area of Manhattan on the Gowalla dataset and in the area of Chicago on the Brightkite dataset.
+Figures 2(a)-(c) show the clusters by DCPGS, DBSCAN (which disregards the social network behind the places) and PureSocialDistance (which disregards the spatial information).
 DCPGS finds geo-social clusters with the following features.